StrangelySafeNova/aurora-humblewood-campaign/README.md

 ---

 Slowly adding every bit of content of humblewood in aurora

 Not professionnal

 If, for any legal reason, you wish for me to remove such content, please contact me, I'll delete everything as soon as I confirm your authority on the subject# aurora-humblewood-campaign

+In progress:
+- Races:
+ - Strig

 Done;
 - Races:
  - Hedge
  - Jerbeen
+ - Corvum
 - Racial traits:
  - Natural Burrowers
  - Spiny Quills